Scraping web pages with Julia and the HTTP and Gumbo packages

 s = chop(s, head = 1, tail = 0)

-Here we are going to chop off the leading double quote, so that our string starts with:
+Here we are going to chop off the leading double quote, so that our string starts with 12345 rather than "12345

 We use Julia’s inbuilt function chop() to do this.
 The arguments head and tail tell Julia how many characters to chop off the head and tail respectively.
 They appear to default to a value of one, so we’ll explicitly set tail to zero.
 We’ll set the value of head to one just for clarity’s sake.